SwayamRao/swayamrao/README.md

   - 5th Place in CEH compete 'Operation ATT&CK Unveil' on the month of December
   - 8th Place in CEH compete 'WebConfig Wreckers' on the month of September
 - **📜 Certifications**:
-  - Persuing Certified Ethical Hacker Masters v12 (CEH)
+  - Certified Ethical Hacker Masters v12 (CEH)

 ## About Me